AlchemyBlockchain/Symbol/README.md

 # Symbol
-symbol for our BlackCubeAI Brand
+symbol for our BlackCubeAI brand